 Data processing is the process of collecting and manipulating data to produce meaningful information.
 At a high level, it is done by organizing, modifying, storing and finally presenting it in the form of requisite information.
 Once processed, the data is available in the form of tables, diagrams and reports for interpretation and data analysis.

 Getting slightly more technical, this means taking raw data and brining it on to the landing zone, where data is cleansed by standardizing the data, and placing the cleansed data in the staging area where it’s ready to be consumed by data scientist.
-At Rawcubes, we perform added bonuses such as active copy using our products, DataBlaze and CloudBlaze, in order to reduce cost and reduce defect opportunities.
-We go into more detail in our up-coming blog, “The Stages of Data Processing.”
+At Rawcubes, we perform added bonuses such as active copy using our products, DataBlaze and CloudBlaze, to reduce cost and defect opportunities.
+We will go into more detail in our up-coming blog, “The Stages of Data Processing.”
 In the meantime, feel free to reach out to us for more information.

 As individuals, we are processing data every second in order to make better decisions.
 It’s no different for businesses.
 They process data to enhance their service offerings, derive conclusions, market themselves and stand out amongst their competitors.
-Data processing enables businesses to effectively counter challenges and competition by permitting them to concentrate on productive activities which yield higher returns rather than actives that would waste time, money, and resources.
+Data processing enables businesses to effectively counter challenges and competition by permitting them to concentrate on productive activities which yield higher returns rather than activities that would waste time, money, and resources.
 After the data is processed, it also needs to be stored properly for future use.

 We’ll look at three industries to better understand why proper data processing is vital to an organization.